-Comparisons between Carer's Allowance and Carer's Allowance Supplement Statistics
+Comparisons between Carer's Allowance and Carer's Allowance Supplement Statistics and Pensions8.

-The eligibility for Carer's Allowance Supplement is dependent on a person being in payment of Carer's Allowance on the eligibility date.
-The data is therefore similar to the Carer's Allowance statistics published here and by the Department for Work and Pensions.
 However, there are a number of differences between these two sets of data.
 The key differences are:

+The eligibility for Carer's Allowance Supplement is dependent on a person being in payment of Carer's Allowance on the eligibility date.
+The data is therefore similar to the Carer's Allowance statistics published here and by the Department for Work

 - Reference date Carer's Allowance Supplement data refers to eligibility dates which are in mid-April or mid-October each year.
 Carer's Allowance data refers to the end of February, May, August or November each year. - Backdating Carer's Allowance Supplement data is taken from scans carried out around six weeks after each eligibility date, except for the April 2018 eligibility date where the scan was run in August 2018.
 Therefore the April 2018 data has more than seven months of backdating and all other data has one month of backdating.
-Carer's Allowance data includes up to four months of backdating.

-&lt;sup>6 Carer's Allowance statistics are published as part of the Department for Work and Pensions' benefits statistics collection.

-- Eligibility all those who receive a payment of Carer's Allowance on the eligibility date will receive Carer's Allowance Supplement.
+Carer's Allowance data includes up to four months of backdating. - Eligibility all those who receive a payment of Carer's Allowance on the eligibility date will receive Carer's Allowance Supplement.
 This will include eligible carers who subsequently become entitled to a payment, including cases which may have temporarily been suspended from payment.
 Carer's Allowance data will exclude those who are later found to be ineligible for Carer's Allowance as part of their backdating adjustments. - Geography the Department for Work and Pensions use different postcode address files to identify those who receive Carer's Allowance who are living in Scottish postcodes.